Last Updated on

 1. The Australian Retriever looks like the perfect mix of the Australian Shepherd and the Golden Retriever.

 Imagine a dog with the sweet, happy face of a Golden Retriever and the thick, multi-color coat of the Aussie.
 That’s what many Australian Shepherd Golden Retriever mixes look like.

-These crossbreeds grow up to be large dogs, reaching up to 19 to 23 inches (48 to 58 cm) in height and weighing 30 to 60 pounds (13 to 27 kg).
+As mentioned above these crossbreeds grow up to be large dogs, reaching up to 19 to 30 inches (48 to 76 cm) in height and weighing 30 to 60 pounds (13 to 27 kg).
 They have well-built bodies and broad heads with expressive eyes, a round black nose, and dropped ears.

 Its Aussie parentage shines through in the Australian Shepherd Golden Retriever’s fur, which may come in black, brindle, brown, blonde, and merle.
 Some of these hybrids will favor their Golden Retriever side and have solidly colored golden fur.

 Many Australian Golden Retriever mixes also have facial markings, like this adorable little Aussie Retriever puppy: